Halfway Houses in Wilmington, NC

 Services provided:

-• Outpatient rehab, long-term residential treatment and regular outpatient treatment
+• Outpatient treatment, regular outpatient treatment and residential addiction treatment

-• Cognitive behavioral therapy, motivational interviewing and substance use counseling approach
+• Relapse prevention treatment, motivational interviewing and trauma counseling

 Frequently Asked Questions About Sober Living and Halfway Houses in Wilmington